-Not vulnerable - text before 10am, phone call if no contact the next day, no contact next day home visit made
+Not vulnerable - text before 10am, phone call if no contact, home visit made next day if no contact

 - 3.3 If an absence is expected to continue beyond three days, parents are asked to maintain daily contact with the school to indicate how long the child is likely to remain absent.
 The school's attendance lead may contact you beforehand to discuss your child's absence and any ways that the school can provide support.
 If the family is supported by a social worker, then the social worker will be informed of the absence. - 3.4 When a child returns from an absence, medical evidence needs to be provided for any absence longer than 3 days.